Victor-Gon/mmdetection/README.md

 First, you will have to register at [KITTI Website](http://www.cvlibs.net/datasets/kitti/) and then you will be able to download the [KITTI Depth](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion) Dataset and [KITTI Raw](http://www.cvlibs.net/datasets/kitti/raw_data.php) Dataset from the website.

-We recommend to paste the directory at ..... as default configuration.

 The overall data directory is structured as follows:
 ```
 ├── kitti_depth